tferega/revenj/tutorials/revenj-tutorial-setup.md

 ![Creating tutorial project](pictures/new-project.png)

-Now we can use right click on the solution to pull up the properties and select the **Log in to DSL Platform** option.
+Now we can right click on the solution to pull up its properties, and select the **Log in to DSL Platform** option.

 ![Adding DSL Platform info to sln file](pictures/convert-solution.png)

 Next, we need to download and configure dependencies.
-Revenj server can be downloaded from [Github](https://github.com/ngs-doo/revenj/releases/latest) or Nuget, but the easiest way is to download it through the plugin configuration window (section *Server library*, button *Full*).
+Revenj server can be downloaded from [GitHub](https://github.com/ngs-doo/revenj/releases/latest) or NuGet, but the easiest way is to download it through the plugin configuration window (section *Server library*, button *Full*).

 Let's also enable *Apply migration* (in configuration window) option so that we don't need to manually run SQL script against the database.
 In order to see generated SQL scripts, we need to specify a folder for them.
 Create a folder `sql` inside our solution and type in `sql` in *SQL scripts path*.

 Also, check the *Postgres migration* checkbox in the main plugin window.